tsunose/ZeroOne/README.md

 - Function calls now report argument-count errors during compilation instead of causing VM stack underflow.
 - `FOREACH` now uses a private iterator-end sentinel so a real `NULL` element does not terminate iteration.
 - `main.py` is now a compatibility entry point for the current `zo.py` CLI instead of depending on the missing `sample.zo`.
-- Added V2.0.2 regression tests for the fixes above.

 ## Example